khornberg/bible-reading-planner/README.md

 Inital release.
 Download plan as a text or markdown file.

 ## TODO
+- FIX relative url errors of all the important things...
 - Minimize and concat bible.math.js
 - Fonts, colors
 	- Change primary, success, warning, info color of buttons and others